EntrustCorporation/cagw-vault-plugin/README.md

 To issue a new PKCS12 (generate the private key with the certificate), write subject variables to the issue endpoint with the profile identifier at the end of the path.

 >`vault write pki/issue/CA-PROF-1002 subject_variables=cn=example.com,o=Entrust,c=CA`

+Subject variables can be template variables as defined in the profile.

+>`vault write pki/issue/CA-PROF-1002 subject_variables="firstname=Atul,lastname=Gawande"`

+Subject alternative names can be provided in a comma-separated list.
+Each SAN must have the type and value separated by the equal sign.

+>`vault write pki/issue/CA-PROF-1002 subject_variables="firstname=Tim,lastname=Marshal" alt_names="dNSName=www.entrust.com,iPAddress=10.10.10.10,rfc822Name=tim@enttrust.com"`